pnikonowicz/mystery_code_test/README.md

 The solution to the Ternary tree insertion can be found in TernaryTreeOperations.

-string to int conversion is fairly straightforward.
+string to int conversion is fairly straightforward and usees some object oriented techniques (traits) that scala supports.
 TernaryTree insertion uses streams to keep the tree immutable which is a much more functional style appropriate for scala.